-This review will help you evaluate the best change control software for managing organizational change, as well as ITIL change management software (helps align IT’s needs through major organizational transitions).
+This review will help you evaluate the best change control software for managing change, as well as ITIL change management software (helps align IT’s needs through major organizational transitions).

 Organizational change management can be tricky.
 After all, there’s no single suite of tools to navigate every type of company change.
 That makes change management software reviews challenging, as you often cannot compare them across the board.
 Different types of change management tools need to be addressed differently.

 As a technical project manager or change manager, you may be charged with aspects of software change management as your organization adopts new technology or builds solutions for clients who are transitioning to new systems.

 As well, for non-technical project managers, you may effectuate change by introducing a new tool or process to your team’s workflow or updating your company’s standards for customer development.
 Change is a huge part of your daily work, and you’ll work best when you can quickly organize and maintain your process.

 In this post, I’ll go over the change management tools that best support each need, as well as explain what change management process flow is and how IT change management software can help you navigate the change process.